NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

     6. Add something into that file, a simple print statement or a comment.
     7. Save it on RStudio.

+**Tip:** RStudio will have created a .Rproj/.Rhistory configuration file when you create an R project.
+To avoid having this uploaded to GitHub, a .gitignore file that contains those file formats will automatically block them from being pushed to the repository.
+See [.gitignore](01_intro_to_git.md#general-the-gitignore-file) for more information.

 ### 5. Commit your changes (follow basic Git command workflow)

 In the Anaconda Prompt (or any terminal of your choice) type the following.
 I suggest you read through the git messages displayed after each command entered in the terminal, to familiarise yourself with the logic.